Founding Partner and Attorney Jason McGrath

 In law school, Mr. McGrath was part of a two person Moot Court team which won a National Moot Court Competition in Beverly Hills, California.
 During his undergraduate years, he was a member and officer in the Sigma Chi fraternity.
 Mr. McGrath was admitted into Florida State University’s Honors Program and attended Florida State on various scholarships, including a National Merit Scholarship.

-Mr. McGrath has provided free legal information to the public, has taught Certified Legal Education classes to other lawyers, has lectured new lawyers as part of their orientation process, and has served as a speaker/panelist for the Mecklenburg County Bar Association and the Online Bar Association.
+Mr. McGrath has provided free legal information to the public, teaches Certified Legal Education classes to other lawyers, presents to new lawyers as part of their professional orientation process, and has served as a speaker/panelist for various professional groups.
+The topics he has published or presented on include the following:

 Mr. McGrath was voted Chairperson of the City of Charlotte’s Civil Service Board in 2012, after being voted onto that Board in 2011.
-He continues to serve as Chair.
+His time on the Board ended in late 2017 due to term limits.
 The Civil Service Board has jurisdiction over certain employment matters such as hirings, firings, promotions, demotions, etc. for the Charlotte – Mecklenburg Police Department and Charlotte Fire Department and has certain quasi-judicial and administrative powers.
-For example, Mr. McGrath occasionally presides over quasi-judicial hearings (typically lasting 2 – 3 days), the purpose of which is to determine whether the employment suspension or termination of a CMPD or CFD employee will be upheld or overturned.
+For example, Mr. McGrath occasionally presideds over quasi-judicial hearings (typically lasting 2 – 3 days) during which he would serve in a role similar to both judge and jury foreperson.

 Starting in 1996, Mr. McGrath has been invited to present to schools, community groups, government agencies, medical professionals and to other lawyers on various topics.